hbashton/spotify-ripper/README.rst

 Upgrade
 ~~~~~~~

-Use ``pip`` to upgrade to the latest version.
+Use ``git pull`` to upgrade to the latest version.

 .. code:: bash

-    $ pip install --upgrade spotify-ripper
+    $ cd spotify-ripper
+    $ git pull

 Common Issues and Problems
 --------------------------

-Help for common problems while using spotify-ripper can be found in the `wiki <https://github.com/jrnewell/spotify-ripper/wiki/Help>`__.
+Help for common problems while using spotify-ripper can be found in the `wiki <https://github.com/hbashton/spotify-ripper/wiki/Help>`__.

 Release Notes
 -------------

-Release notes can be found in the `wiki <https://github.com/jrnewell/spotify-ripper/wiki/Release-Notes>`__.
+Release notes can be found in the `wiki <https://github.com/hbashton/spotify-ripper/wiki/Release-Notes>`__.

 License